 Example 2: Creating Monthly Periods

-- After the Finish Date of the last Period, system doesn't calculate the contract, so you should be creating new Contracts, or create Periods for very long terms as multiple years.
+- After the Finish Date of the Last Period, the system doesn't calculate the contract, so you should be creating new Contracts, or create Periods for very long terms as multiple years.

 - You can also Delete the Periods created if you create something by mistake, by selecting the periods to be deleted and using the delete Period button

-- If you choose the Invoicing Type as Automatic, as a last step, choose the Client and warehouse for auto calculation.
+- If you choose the Invoicing Type as Automatic, as the last step, choose the Client and warehouse for auto calculation.
 Repeat this operation for every Client and Warehouse combination.

-This step is not necessary if you choose manual Invoicing Type.
+This step is not necessary if you choose a manual Invoicing Type.

 Click to learn about Contract Calculation: Contract Calculation